Sheraff/TIL/_posts/2019-12-01-Proxy-use-cases.md

 **Real world example #6: event based state**

 If you want to monitor the changes made to an object, you can use a `Proxy` to dispatch an event every time such a change occurs.
-This is useful in an event based architecture if you want to update your DOM based on a JSON object for example.
+This is useful in an event based architecture if you want to update your DOM based on a JSON state object for example.
 ```javascript
 const state = new Proxy(new EventTarget(), {
     get: (obj, key) => {